 In each turn, you must weigh your options for getting your own stones into place and thwarting your opponents’ placement plans.
 You must get your blocks to the right places, in the right order, at the right time to be the greatest architect.

-You can purchase Imhotep for $39.95 from them here
+You can purchase the Imhotep Game for $39.95 from them here